jeremykohn/semverdoc/semverdoc-alt.md

 1. MAJOR version when you make substantive changes,
 1. MINOR version when you make stylistic changes, and
-1. PATCH version when you fix errors in spelling, grammar, or spacing.
+1. PATCH version when you fix errors in spelling, grammar, punctuation, or spacing.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.